francescogerardomarra/its/modulo26/5_security_hello_world.md

 - **Token Generation**:
     4. The `login()` method then uses the `AdminTokenProvider` to generate a **JWT token**.
     5. The generated JWT token is sent back to the client with the **"Bearer"** prefix as a response.
-The client can then use this token to authenticate future requests by including it in the `Authorization` header (e.g., `Authorization: Bearer <JWT-TOKEN>`).
+The client can then use this token to authenticate future requests by including it in the `Authorization` header (e.g. `Authorization: Bearer <JWT-TOKEN>`).

 ### 7. **`AdminTokenProvider` Class**: